jmjatlanta/bitshares-core-wiki/ElasticSearch-Plugin.md

 }
 '
 {
-  "count" : 107156155,
+  "count" : 391390823,
   "_shards" : {
-    "total" : 135,
+    "total" : 175,
-    "successful" : 135,
+    "successful" : 175,
     "skipped" : 0,
     "failed" : 0
   }
 }
 root@NC-PH-1346-07:~#
 ```
-**Important: We  have reports of the need of more than 200G of disk space at 2018-03-20 to save all the history and the logs for them.
+**Important: We  have reports of the need of more than 250G of disk space at 2018-08-02 to save all the history and the logs for them.
 Please make sure you have enough disk before synchronizing.**

-**Important: The synchronization of a full live blockchain from scratch can take up to 3 days!
-Please be prepared for big waiting time.**

 ## Indexes